Ethan Hunt

-Ethan Matthew Hunt is a fictional character and the protagonist of the Mission: Impossible film series.
+Ethan Matthew Hunt is a fictional character and the main protagonist of the Mission: Impossible film series.
 He is portrayed by Tom Cruise.
 The character of Ethan Hunt is a highly skilled field agent and operative for the Impossible Missions Force (IMF), a secret government agency that handles dangerous and high-stakes missions.

 Appearances

 Mission: Impossible (1996)

 In the first film, Hunt acts as the IMF point man for an experienced field team led by veteran Jim Phelps (Jon Voight), his mentor.
 While attempting to prevent files containing information on all IMF's field agents from being stolen during a mission in Prague, the entire team, save for Hunt, appear to be killed, and the files are stolen.
 Hunt is seen as the main suspect as he learns that the mission was a set-up to expose a mole who had been selling secrets to an arms dealer called Max (Vanessa Redgrave); the real files are still secure at CIA headquarters in Langley.
 Hunt decides to steal the actual list himself for the arms dealer in exchange for a meeting with the actual mole and $10,000,000 in bearer bonds.
 He recruits a team of other disavowed agents such as hacker Luther Stickell (Ving Rhames), pilot Franz Krieger (Jean Reno), and Jim's wife Claire (Emmanuelle Béart), the only other survivor of the mission in Prague, to help him break into CIA headquarters in order to steal the genuine list in exchange for an introduction to the real mole, which he successfully does.
 Ethan later finds Jim alive and deduces that he is the real mole, working with Claire and Krieger to escape with the money and frame Ethan for their crimes.
 In a final confrontation aboard a TGV train in the Channel Tunnel, Claire is killed when she tries to protect Ethan, as Ethan clears his name by stopping and killing Phelps and Krieger before they are able to escape with the money and by securing the list.
 Ethan gets Luther reinstated as an IMF agent and considers leaving the IMF, but is offered a mission of his own during the flight home.